ostracod/breadtext/SCRIPTING.md

 `promptChar()` - Waits for the user to press a key.
 Returns the corresponding character if the user pressed a character key.
 Returns null otherwise.

-`bindKey(num, callback)` - Causes the callback to be invoked when the user presses the given key.
+`bindKey(key, callback)` - Causes the callback to be invoked when the user presses the given key.
 The callback function should return a boolean indicating whether to override the default action.

+`mapKey(oldKey, newKey, mode)` - Maps one key to another in the given mode.

 `bindCommand(name, callback)` - Sets up a command which the user can invoke by pressing the forward-slash key.
 The callback function should accept a list of arguments.
 The callback function may return a value to be consumed by `runCommand`.